 99.9% of the time I live life as though nothing were a miracle.
 Then life seems to me the very geometry of obviousness and I take everything for granted.
 I know some people claim to throw open their windows to greet the morning in wonder but I’m not one of them.
 My usual feeling is of being neither amazed nor disappointed by the world.
 It is what it is.

-However, just occasionally I am struck by how odd things are: odd that I am alive at all; odd that I am conscious and walking down a street I have known for 50 years; odd that one group of homo sapiens, which not long ago was living in damp caves, has now produced pretty Japanese girls who speak two languages, can do Maths and spend half the day giggling.
+However, just occasionally I am struck by how odd things are: odd that I am alive at all; odd that I am conscious and walking down a street I have known for 50 years; odd that one group of homo sapiens, which not long ago was living in damp caves, has now produced pretty Japanese girls who can do Maths and play difficult musical instruments while also spending a large part of the day giggling.

-This is the 0.1% of the time when I don’t take the world for granted and this perhaps has something in common with Rubashov’s oceanic feeling.
+This is the 0.1% of the time when I don’t take the world for granted and this is perhaps distantly related to Rubashov’s idea of an oceanic feeling.

 I don’t think it is any coincidence that these feelings come to Rubashov while he is in prison and awaiting execution.
 The contemplation of a patch of blue sky seen through prison bars is bound to seem wonderful and almost transcendent to someone who has been tortured and will soon be shot.
-I have often thought that if I were one of those unlucky people to fall into the hands of Islamic beheaders and was about to be decapitated, any reprieve, including being sentenced to live out my life on some lonely, windswept, God-forsaken Scottish island would feel like heaven.
-The problem is that it is hard to carry on counting your blessings once the danger has passed.
-We quickly grow bored with our surroundings and I doubt that Rubashov could have kept the oceanic feeling going for long had he been let out of prison.
+I have often thought that if I were one of those people unlucky enough to fall into the hands of Islamic beheaders and was about to be decapitated, any reprieve, including being sentenced to live out my life on some lonely, windswept, God-forsaken Scottish island would feel like heaven.
+The problem is that it is hard to continue to count your blessings once the danger has passed.
+We quickly grow bored with our surroundings and I doubt that Rubashov could have kept the oceanic feeling going for long had he been granted a reprieve.

 After finishing the novel I wondered if reasoning is just our way of simplifying the world.
 Thinking doesn’t make life more attractive but it does help us navigate safely through it.
 In the same way a map reduces a complex landscape to a simple two-dimensional representation, so thinking perhaps makes the world comprehensible to us, though it also drains some of the colour and texture from it.
 If this is indeed the case then maybe it is only when we stop thinking that we really see the world.
 We then feel that a barrier between ourselves and the world has dropped.
 Maybe this is what that artist was getting at when he painted a pipe with the words, ‘This is not a pipe’ written underneath.
 He was suggesting that a representation of an object should not be mistaken for the object itself.